-- An extensive consultation in 2015 led to a 10-year strategy for the city the Our Manchester Strategy 2016-2025 - which included a new approach to working across the whole organisation and with residents, partners and other key stakeholders.
-Our Manchester Strategy - Forward to 2025.
-Our vision remains for Manchester to be in the top-flight of world class cities by 2025, when the city will be: - Thriving and Sustainable vibrant with a cutting-edge economy involving and fairly rewarding all our people. - Highly Skilled work-ready, well-educated young people and all residents supported to take up opportunities. - Progressive and Equitable so all can thrive, with better joined-up support, care and health services. - Liveable and Zero-Carbon safe, enjoyable neighbourhoods with affordable housing, zero-carbon by 2038 using green growth and design, energy, and more climate-resilience. - Connected more walking, cycling and green transport, and accessible digital technology used by and working for everyone. - Our Corporate Plan sets out the Council's contribution to the Our Manchester vision.
-The priorities are: - Inclusive economy where every resident shares in the prosperity of our growing economy - Tackling climate change and create a healthy, green, socially just city where everyone can thrive - Advancing Equality, Diversity, and Inclusion - Children and Young People enjoy a safe, happy, healthy, and successful future. - Improving Health and Wellbeing for all - Inclusive Communities, Thriving Neighbourhoods - Well-managed Council - The Council will help to deliver these priorities through new ways of working and by demonstrating the Our Manchester Behaviours.
+• An extensive consultation in 2015 led to a 10-year strategy for the city - the Our Manchester Strategy 2016-2025 - which included a new approach to working across the whole organisation and with residents, partners and other

+- Thriving and Sustainable vibrant with a cutting-edge economy involving and fairly rewarding all our people. - Highly Skilled work-ready, well-educated young people and all residents supported to take up opportunities. - Progressive and Equitable so all can thrive, with better joined-up support, care and health services. - Liveable and Zero-Carbon safe, enjoyable neighbourhoods with affordable housing, zero-carbon by 2038 using green growth and design, energy, and more climate-resilience. - Connected more walking, cycling and green transport, and accessible digital technology used by and working for everyone. - Our Corporate Plan sets out the Council's contribution to the Our Manchester vision.
+The priorities are: - Inclusive economy where every resident shares in the prosperity of our growing economy - Tackling climate change and create a healthy, green, socially just city where everyone can thrive - o Advancing Equality, Diversity, and Inclusion - Children and Young People enjoy a safe, happy, healthy, and successful future. - o Improving Health and Wellbeing for all - o Inclusive Communities, Thriving Neighbourhoods - Well-managed Council - The Council will help to deliver these priorities through new ways of working and by demonstrating the Our Manchester Behaviours.